Azad Hind

 The Provisional Government of Free India or, more simply, Azad Hind, was a short-lived Japanese-controlled provisional government in India.
-It was established in exile in Japanese-occupied Singapore during World War II in October 1943 and has been considered a puppet state of the Empire of Japan.
+It was established in exile in Japanese-occupied Singapore during World War II in October 1943 and has been considered a puppet government of the Empire of Japan.

-It was a part of the political movement originating in the 1940s outside India with the purpose of allying with the Axis powers to liberate India from British rule.
+It was a part of the political movement originating in the 1940s outside India with the purpose of allying with the Axis powers to defeat the British Raj.
 It was established by Indian nationalists in exile during the latter part of the World War II in Singapore with monetary, military and political assistance from Imperial Japan.

 Founded on 21 October 1943, the government was inspired by the concepts of Subhas Chandra Bose who was also the leader of the government and head of state.
 The government proclaimed authority over Indian civilian and military personnel in Southeast Asian British colonial territory and prospective authority over Indian territory to fall to the Japanese forces and the Indian National Army during the Japanese thrust towards India.
 The government of Azad Hind had its own currency, court and civil code, and in the eyes of some Indians, its existence gave a greater importance to the independence struggle against the British.
 Japan also handed over nominal authority of the Japanese-occupied Andaman and Nicobar Islands in 1943, though the government continued to be dependent on Japanese support.